Tasos Chonias: Biography

 The price range of this paintings in past auctions has been from $5,000 to $25,000.

 Honors, awards and distinctions

-Tasos has received significant awards and prizes over the years.
+Chonias has received significant awards and prizes over the years.

 In 2011, he received the second place award among 5,777 contestants in a competition organized by the Saatchi Gallery of London.

 He had participated two more times before his 2011 award in Saatchi Gallery competitions where he held the 10th and 8th position respectively.

 Paintings

-His paintings are oil on canvas with typical dimensions 140 x 160 cm (55 x 63 inches) or 130 x 150 cm (51 x 59 inches).
+His paintings are oil on canvas with typical dimensions of 140 x 160 cm (55 x 63 inches) or 130 x 150 cm (51 x 59 inches).

-A select set of paintings from his Interiors, Landscapes & Cars collections includes: A number of online websites and art blogs have featured his work in the past.
+A number of online websites and art blogs have featured his work in the past.